ScottPiersall/RoundTabler/README.md

     * `mysql -uroot -pexample estore_huge < estore_huge.mysqlbackup.sql`
     * This will pipe the sql script into the estore_huge database.

-6. You can now open the CLI for the roundtabler container and run the following command:
+6. You can now open the CLI for the roundtabler container and run the following commands:

+    * `cd src`

     * `java RoundTabler.RoundTable --type=all --dbtype=mariadb --server=roundtabler-db-1 --user=root --password=example --database=estore_huge`